WillemB2104/WillemB2104.github.io/_pages/about.md

 **[Neuroimaging Biomarkers for Psychiatry: Predicting Diagnosis and Treatment Outcome using Machine Learning](https://pure.uva.nl/ws/files/163646716/Thesis.pdf)**

 Psychiatric diagnosis rests on the subjective assessment of symptoms.
-Patients sharing a diagnosis can look very different from one another, the same symptoms often overlap across disorders, and treatment guidelines largely follow a one-size-fits-all logic, which for some patients means delay, or a treatment that was never going to work.
+Patients sharing the same diagnosis can look very different from one another, while symptoms often overlap across disorders, making misdiagnosis possible.
+Treatment guidelines largely follow a one-size-fits-all logic, which for some patients means delayed treatment or a treatment that was never going to work.
 The thesis asked whether machine learning applied to neuroimaging data could produce generalisable **biomarkers**, objective measurements of the brain that could help identify, distinguish, or predict something about an individual patient to aid clinical decision-making.

-The answer was neither a clean yes or no. Biomarkers that looked convincing in one dataset often weakened when tested on data collected from new hospitals, and much of what made prediction hard was not noise but the sheer variety among patients themselves.
+The answer was neither a clean yes or no. Biomarkers that at first glance looked convincing in one dataset often do not hold when tested on data collected from new hospitals, and much of what made prediction hard was not noise but the sheer variety among patients themselves.
 That experience has shaped how I work since: large samples, rigorous external validation, reproducibility, and a